 Easkey is another famous surfing town in West Sligo.
 Its big waves and clean waters are unforgettable.

 Lahinch is the prime surfing location in County Clare.
 Its exposed coastline makes it the perfect location to hit the waves.
 The surf schools in Clare are the epicenter of activity during the summer months.
 It is an idyllic location for beginner surfers.

-With a bit more practice why not take a trip to nearby beaches of Doolin, Doonbeg and Spanish Point?
-Each popular locations for the more experienced surfer.
+With a bit more practice, why not take a trip to nearby beaches of Doolin, Doonbeg, and Spanish Point?
+Each popular locations are for the more experienced surfer.

 The southwest coast is ideal Ireland’s greatest surfing secret.
 The diverse coastline of Kerry gives you a lot to choose from.